MulengaMulenga/sarscov2-analysis/README.md

 conda env create
 ```

-Now you will have download all the code and installed all the dependencies required for the workshops.
+Now you will have download all the code and installed all the dependencies required for analysis

 ## Running `Jupyter Notebook`